 1. Transfer the quartered onions into the food processor to finely chop them.

-2. Add your minced beef, a teaspoon of tomato puree, garlic cloves, whisked egg, and chili powder and pulse to a paste.
+2. Add your minced beef, a teaspoon of tomato puree, garlic cloves, whisked egg, and chilli powder and pulse to a paste.

 3. Subdivide the mixture into equal pieces and then roll them (using your hands) into balls.